Updated on: 11/19/2019

 Image source: KIRO

 An 18-year-old man was speeding on Highway 2 near Monroe when he lost control of his car on the slick asphalt and crashed through a guard rail.
-One of his passengers, a 17 year old girl, was killed in the crash.
+One of his passengers, a 17 year old girl, was killed in the car accident.
 Four others were injured, including the driver.
 Their names have not yet been released to the public.

 Troopers suspect that the driver may have consumed drugs or alcohol before the crash.
 They believe that the car, a Volkswagen Jetta, was traveling at over 100 miles per hour at the time of the accident.

 Getting Blood Alcohol Test Results May Take a Long Time

 A case against a driver this reckless may seem open and shut, but getting enough evidence to file a lawsuit against a drunk driver can take longer than many people would expect.
 Although police officers can perform a field sobriety test if they suspect that someone has been driving under the influence, that test will only determine probable cause for arrest; it can’t conclusively prove that a driver was under the influence.